 Young Scots Keep Active Glasgow finalist of 2018 DigiInventorsBootcamp

-Earlier this year 4 kids from the Glasgow based British Youth IT College namely Dhruv Maheshwari, Sunny Jadhav, Manik Khadiya and Ali-Hassan Gondal and their Mentor Dr Rashmi Mantri have participated in a Digital Challenge called #DigiInventorsChallenge.
+Earlier this year 4 kids from the Glasgow based British Youth International college namely Dhruv Maheshwari, Sunny Jadhav, Manik Khadiya and Ali-Hassan Gondal and their Mentor Dr Rashmi Mantri have participated in a Digital Challenge called #DigiInventorsChallenge.
 Our Team’s project is named as Young Scots Keep Active.

 The DHI are delighted to announce that Young Scots Keep Active have been shortlisted as finalists to take part in this year’s #DigiInventorsBootcamp.